 Fr.
 Al Kirk is a retired priest of the Memphis/Jackson Deanery.
 He has served as Pastor of Holy Spirit and St. Mary’s (Jackson) Parishes.
 He worked as Diocesan Director of Religious Education and also Diocesan vicar of Education.
 He served on the Presbyteral Council, and as Moderator of several diocesan ministries.
 He acted as President of the Memphis and the Jackson Ministerial Associations.
 He holds an STD in spiritual theology from the Gregorian University in Rome.
 As part of the retreat team at OLQP he is involved in planning and participating in the Parish Themed Retreats and other events.
 Presently, he is enjoying time for tennis and bridge.

 Matt Cummings, parishioner from Holy Spirit Church, Pastoral Musician in the diocese for over 25 years.
-Father of six and now, a grandfather as well.
+He is the father of six, and now, a grandfather as well.
 Matt is an important part of the retreat ministry team and event planning.
 He is always pleased to share his musical gifts with all those who wish to join him in praise of the Lord in song—as well as those who just enjoy listening for His voice.

 Brenda King is the newest staff member at OLQP, having joined the team in August of 2016 and is the other Dancyville resident.
 Her interest in cooking began as a child when her dad returned from military service.
-After the Army he taught all the kids to cook but Brenda noticed she especially liked baking.
-Brenda previously worked for Haywood County, the last few years as Assistant Manager in Meal Preparation and Service.
-She says her all-time favorite job is here at QP, saying, “Its such a place of peace.
-There aren’t many workplaces that come with it’s own chapel!”
+After the Army, he taught all the kids to cook, but Brenda noticed she especially liked baking.
+Brenda previously worked for Haywood County, spending her last few years as Assistant Manager in Meal Preparation and Service.
+She says her all-time favorite job is here at OLQP, saying, “It’s such a place of peace.
+There aren’t many workplaces that come with its own chapel!”